 Over the years the business grew and so did the crew – while pea shoots, buckwheat shoots, and radish shoots joined the sunnies on display at the market.
 But they also started appearing on menus throughout Vancouver as we moved into restaurants and some small grocers in an effort to expand our sales.

 Major change happened in 2013 after becoming a registered co-operative and receiving a generous grant from Vancity to build a unique shipping container greenhouse.
 This allowed us to further expand our production as well as our season – giving us the capacity for year-round production and greatly increased climate control.

-Now in our eighth year, the Food Pedalers are looking forward to another year of providing Vancouver residents with the freshest microgreens you can buy!
+Now in our ninth year, the Food Pedalers are looking forward to another year of providing Vancouver residents with the freshest microgreens you can buy!